hardtware/DC2/README.md

 3. Configure the DC2
 4. Add the DC2 as a docker machine
 5. Assemble the DC2
+6. DC2 Stacker
+7. FAQ

 ## 0. Unpacking your DC2

 - The first time you open the container doors, be really careful.
 The container is a model and was not designed to be an enclosure.
 If a hinge breaks, you can set it aside.
 If you have success gluing your hing back on, please share.

 - We booted all of the MinnowBoard Turbots to make sure they would cleanly boot.
 See the FAQ below if your MinnowBoard does not boot up.

 ## 1. Power up your DC2